-Golden Gate Bridge, cable cars, a beautiful bay, friendly giants, an upbeat history, dramatic beaches, some of the world’s finest wines and best technology, and trend-setting cuisine all make San Francisco Bay area a dream destination for almost every type of traveler.
-I could never create a list of my favorite things in San Francisco Bay area because it would take me a lifetime.
+Golden Gate Bridge, cable cars, a beautiful bay, friendly giants, an upbeat history, dramatic beaches, some of the world’s finest wines, and trend-setting cuisine all make San Francisco Bay area a dream destination for almost every type of traveler.
 After multiple visits to San Francisco, here are just a few of the experiences you shouldn’t miss regardless if you’re there for a day or a month.
-Of course, you can’t visit San Francisco Bay area without seeing their crimson beauty (Golden Gate Bridge) or riding a cable car.
-It would be silly to think that you aren’t aware of Alcatraz either, but these are the lesser known, equally amazing, parts of the San Francisco Bay area.

 San Francisco Bay Area Hidden Gems

 Activities and Sights

 AT&T Park is a baseball park located in the South Beach neighborhood.
 Since 2000, it has served as the home of the San Francisco Giants, the city’s Major League Baseball franchise.
 It’s the ballpark where hitting a home run could mean going for a swim to get that ball and the breathtaking Bay views are worth seeing even if you’re not a baseball fan.
 This is a perfect activity if you are coming into the city later in the day, as you can drop your bags at a San Francisco luggage storage company and head over to the park.
 They offer behind-the-scenes tours that give you access to places only players and staff go including: The Field Warning Track, A Major League Dugout, Visitors’ Indoor Batting Cage, The Visitors’ Clubhouse, and The Press Box.
 The only other baseball park that I’ve visited before is Fenway Park in Boston.
 While I’m a Red Sox fan, they can’t complete with these views.